AdhocAdam/smletsexchangeconnector/README.md

   </tr>
   <tr>
     <td width="200"><img src ="https://github.com/AdhocAdam/smletsExchangeConnector/blob/master/FeatureScreenshots/privateComment.png" /></td>
-    <td width="auto">#private - When the message is attached to the Action Log, it will be marked as private if #private is featured in the body of the message.</td>
+    <td width="auto">#private - When the message is attached to the Action Log, it will be marked as private if #private is featured in the body of the message.
+This keyword is configurable.</td>
   </tr>
 </table>